bathtime/bcachefs-rollback/README.md

 bcachefs subvolume snapshot -r / /.snapshots/initial

 Then restart your computer and choose the 'restore snapshot' option from the booting menu.
 Type the full word 'initial' (or whatever you've named the snapshot) into the prompt.
 The system should then take a snapshot of /.snapshots/initial and store it in /@root, which is your new main system.
 The program will then automatically boot you into /@root.
-This step should still create a read/write snapshot even if the 'initial' snapshot was read only.
+This step should still create a read/write snapshot of /@root even if the 'initial' snapshot was read only.

 Hopefully things went fine.